Sup2point0/weighted-list/README.md

 [^translate]: This was not exactly the way I created the project in C#, but the Python implementation certainly laid out a general framework and was influential in some design decisions.

-A few more years later, I’m back to do the same in Haskell and Rust (and also finish off the TypeScript and Ruby implementations that I started but never finished).
+A few more years later, I’m back to do the same in Haskell and Rust (and also finish off the TypeScript implementations that I started but never finished).
 Damn I love this project.
 Seriously, it never fails to raise so many questions about a language’s mechanics and quirks that I would never encounter otherwise.

 ### Is this even useful?
 I mean yeah, a whole several-hundred-lines class to handle one thing is probably overkill.
 At this point, it’s become more of a tradition for learning a new language.